Serving the Bucksport region since 1974.

 Patient-Centered Care Delivery

 Bucksport Regional Health Center is committed to providing quality health care.
-It is our pledge to provide this care with respect and dignity.
+We pledge to provide this care with respect and dignity.
 In keeping with this pledge and commitment, we present the following Patient Rights and Responsibilities:

 You have the right to:

-- Be called by your proper name and be in an environment that maintains dignity and positive self-image
+- Be called by your proper name and be in an environment that maintains dignity and a positive self-image.

 - Be told the names of your care team.